(Image 1) Students examining a John Deere combine (Image 2) Dr. Troy Runge assessing lab sample (Image 3) Student tending to experiment in the field

 Probation

-The Thesis pathway follows the Graduate School’s Committees policy, except that committee members are required to hold a degree equivalent or higher than that of the student whose committee they will serve on.
+The Thesis pathway follows the Graduate School: Committees (Doctoral/Master's/MFA) policy.
+In addition, committee members must hold a degree equivalent to or higher than that of the student whose committee they will serve on.

-The Non-Thesis pathway follows the Graduate School’s Committees policy except that committees must have three members, and committee members are required to hold a degree equivalent or higher than that of the student whose committee they will serve on.
+The Non-Thesis pathway follows the Graduate School: Committees (Doctoral/Master's/MFA) policy.
+In addition, committee members must hold a degree equivalent to or higher than that of the student whose committee they will serve on.

 15 credits